-EV Expert Deborah Forsythe feels the aesthetic industry plays an important role in taking the conversation a step further, empowering women with information and options.
+EV Expert Deborah Forsythe feels the aesthetic industry plays an important role in taking the conversation a step further, empowering women with information and options on menopausal skin.

 The menopause expert has dedicated 20 years to treating women experiencing peri-menopausal and menopausal symptoms.
 “The menopause and the period of time leading up to it, which we term peri-menopause, affects women at a hormonal and deeply cellular level," she says.